-Could you share any evidence that would demonstrate the productivity, quality of work, or the impact of the engagement?
+What evidence can you share that demonstrates the impact of the engagement?

 How did Cheesecake Labs perform from a project management standpoint?

-What did you find most impressive about Cheesecake Labs?
+What did you find most impressive about them?

-Are there any areas Cheesecake Labs could improve?
+Are there any areas they could improve?

 We’re planning to continue working with them, and there’s very little we would change.
 Cheesecake Labs was given free reign with the code and we were comfortable with it, since we could watch over everything.